 Here are five ideas from this resource:

-You can see all 20 teaching ideas in the resource below.
+You can see all 20 teaching ideas in this downloadable resource.

 Alan Parkinson runs the LivingGeography blog http://livinggeography.blogspot.com and is on Twitter @GeoBlogs.